meilisearch/documentation/learn/README.md

-# Learn MeiliSearch
+# Learn Meilisearch

 Welcome to MeiliSearch's learning center.
 These resources are aimed at first-time and new users of MeiliSearch.
 If you're looking for a more detailed or comprehensive resource, have a look at our [reference documentation](/reference).

-## Easy to Learn, Fun to Master
+## Easy to learn, fun to master

 MeiliSearch has been developed to provide an **easily integrated search solution** with a **simple and intuitive implementation process**.